 Contact and experienced Pennsylvania truck accident lawyer who will remain on your side, fight for your rights and help ensure that you receive maximum compensation for your losses.
 At KaplunMarx PLLC, we help build a solid case by compiling critical evidence and conducting a thorough independent investigation.

 Trucking companies have powerful insurance corporations on their side.
 Their representatives show up at the scene soon after a crash working to collect evidence that will benefit them.
 Our attorneys will look out for your best interest and help protect your rights every step of the way.
-Call a Pennsylvania Truck Accident Lawyer at our law offices for a no-cost consultation and case evaluation.
+Call a truck accident lawyer in Philadelphia at our law offices for a no-cost consultation and case evaluation.